gjtorikian/no-more-masters/README.md

 $ no-more-masters

 OPTIONS
-  -b, --branch=branch  [default: production] The branch name to create -h, --help           show CLI help
+  -b, --branch=branch  [default: main] The branch name to create -h, --help           show CLI help
   -v, --version        show CLI version
 ```

 ## What is this doing?

-1. `git checkout -b production master`: Create a branch `production` from `master`
+1. `git checkout -b main master`: Create a branch `main` from `master`
-2. `git push origin production`: Push that `production` branch to your remote
+2. `git push origin main`: Push that `main` branch to your remote
-3. Using [the GitHub API's Update a repository endpoint](https://developer.github.com/v3/repos/#update-a-repository), set `production` as the new default branch
+3. Using [the GitHub API's Update a repository endpoint](https://developer.github.com/v3/repos/#update-a-repository), set `main` as the new default branch
 4. `git branch -D master`: Removes `master` from your local machine
 5. `git push origin :master`: Removes `master` from your remote repository